chesterwizzle/Haikuverse/README.md

 A rich, multi-sensory platform for creative expression, designed for humans.

-**Status:** 🚀 **Closed Alpha Now Live!**
+**Status:** 🚀 **Closed Alpha Now Complete!**

-* The Haikuverse Closed Alpha test for the Android app began on **October 17, 2025**.
+* The Haikuverse Closed Alpha test for the Android app began on **October 17, 2025** and compeleted on **November 20, 2025**.
 Haikuverse requires a valid subscription from the Google Play Store.
-* The Haikuverse Public Gallery went live on Firebase hosting as of **October 22, 2025.** Only subscribers have access to the personalized dashboard.
+* The Haikuverse Public Gallery went live on Firebase hosting as of **October 22, 2025.** The Print Studio e-commerce will be live for mail-orders in U.S. and Canada on **1 December 2025**.
+Only subscribers have access to e-commerce through the personalized dashboard.

-To join the Closed Alpha, please contact: **chesterwizzle@fancyland.net**
+To get beta tester access, please contact: **chesterwizzle@fancyland.net**

 ---
 ## Key Links